Why Every Action Needs a Verification Step

 The Cascade Failure Problem

 Most computer use agents skip this step.
-They take an action and immediately plan the next one, assuming the previous one worked.
+When they are recovering a broken step, they take a corrective action and immediately plan the next one, assuming the previous one worked.
 When it did not, they are planning based on a false assumption and everything downstream goes wrong.

 This is the cascade failure problem.
 A single undetected misclick compounds into a chain of increasingly wrong actions.
 By the time something visibly breaks (if it ever does), the agent is several steps past the actual root cause.
 Debugging becomes forensics.